0x4447-office/0x4447_webpage_documentation/docs/rsyslog/1.3.1/README.md

 ::: tip Solution

-Use the following command to see if there were any errors douring the boot process.
+Use the following command to see if there were any errors during the boot process.

 ```
 sudo cat /var/log/messages | grep 0x4447